Authentication

 To access our protected services, you need to obtain an access token by following these steps:

-2. Navigate to the E-commerce Integration section in the side menu;
+- Go to the Integrations section in the sidebar menu;

 Attention!